 Digging Up the Past

 After years of reported abuse at the school, which in later years went by the name of the Dozier School for Boys, the U.S. Department of Justice Civil Rights Division opened an investigation in 2011.
-Six months before the findings were released the school abruptly closed its doors.
+Six months before the findings were released the school abruptly closed.
 Jobs were lost.
-A source of revenue for the town of Marianna suddenly dried up.
+A significant source of revenue for the town of Marianna suddenly dried up.
 And then the results of the investigation came out.

 The investigation found “credible reports of misconduct by staff members to youth within their custody” and “systemic, egregious, and dangerous practices exacerbated by a lack of accountability and controls.”
 It found “youth confined at Dozier and at JJOC were subjected to conditions that placed them at serious risk of avoidable harm in violation of their rights.”

 On the heels of the investigation a research team from the University of South Florida, working in cooperation with the Florida state’s attorney general, began exhuming the unmarked graves on the site in the summer of 2013.
 Their task, ostensibly, is to find out who is buried there, but also by extension to find out what happened to them.
-By January of 2014 they had unearthed 55 bodies, 24 more than official records indicate should be there.
+By January of 2014 they had unearthed 55 bodies, 24 more than official records recorded.

 This should be a sobering finding to those decrying the unfair treatment of the town.
 Given the invective directed at Troy Tidwell in social media, now would be a good time to fall mute, to get on the right side of things should the findings get worse.
-But there are those in Marianna who just won’t give it up, whose sense of persecution blinds them to the suffering of others and who insist they are victims of a witch hunt.
+But there are those in Marianna who just won’t give it up, whose sense of persecution blinds them to the suffering of others and who insist they are the only victims.

 The Danger of Forgetting

 On the town square in Marianna stands a handsome modern courthouse.
 It is the county seat for Jackson County.
-It replaced the previous courthouse on the site, the one that stood there in 1934 when Claude Neal was hung from a tree out front.
-A large, old tree stands there today.
+It replaced the previous courthouse on the site, the one that stood there in 1934 when Claude Neal was hung from a tree.
+In fact, a large, old tree stands there today.
 It has a thick perpendicular branch about ten feet off the ground, ideal for hanging someone.
 It may or may not be the actual tree.
 Some say it is, some say it isn’t.

-There are a couple of historic plaques on the courthouse lawn but none to commemorate the infamous event that made Marianna front page news in 1934, and for good reason.
+There are a couple of historic plaques on the courthouse lawn but none to commemorate the infamous incident that took place there in 1934, and for good reason.
 If a vote were taken today the citizens of Marianna, black and white, would probably agree that this is an event best left in the past.
 But getting in the habit of forgetting the past can have unintended consequences.
 It can allow you to accept that denial is a substitute for truth, that brushing things under the rug can make them go away, which can leave you vulnerable when the truth finally does emerge.

 Forensic work is beginning on the bodies found in the unmarked graves on the school site.
 If it is discovered that the bodies are those of young boys beaten to death, the media firestorm that descends on Marianna will be unlike anything they’ve witnessed since 1934.